Dem0nSir/Insight-news/README.md

 # Insight

 Welcome to the Insight project!
-This application is being developed using **React**, **Bootstrap**, and **MySQL**.
+This application is being developed using **React**, **Bootstrap**, **Node** and **Firebase**.
 INsight is designed to provide an automated news delivery experience, bringing the latest news and updates to users in a seamless and efficient manner.

 ## Project Description